typekev/react-mk/README.md

           type(
             4000,
-            "Use the sentenceDelayPerCharRange prop to adjust the amount of time that your sentences should be visible (It'll be a while before the next sentance appears)", "You can also pass a number to the `type` function to dictate the time between deleting the previous sentance and writting the next sentence"
+            "Use the sentenceDelayPerCharRange prop to adjust the amount of time that your sentences should be visible (It'll be a while before the next sentance appears)", 'You can also pass a number to the `type` function to dictate the time between deleting the previous sentance and writting the next sentence', )
-          )
         }
       </Keyboard>